srikar-19/Audio-Advisory-Platform/README.md

-# Music-Recommendation-Application
-This Web Application recommends the best suitable songs for given/selected song
+This Web Application recommends the best suitable songs for given/selected song from the dropdown menu.

-to run the application go to VSCode and run following command :
+To run the application go to VSCode and run following command :

 streamlit run app.py